EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

         AadAuthOperationCannotBePerformedWhenServerIsNotAccessible: The server 'dev-cvdjta5pfnc5e' is not in an accessible state to perform Azure AD Principal operation.
 Please make sure the server is accessible before executing Azure AD Principal operations.
         ```

-3. On successful completion you will see a `SUCCESS: ...` message on the console.
+3. On successful completion you will see a `SUCCESS: Your application was removed from Azure in xx minutes xx seconds.` message on the console.